Moments of Clarity

 Hope everyone has a happy and safe Fourth of July.

-I visited Jill Monroe and Gena Showalter's blogs today.
-Their t-shirts reminded me of a birthday party we threw for my grandfather on his 90th birthday and so I thought I would reminisce for a moment.
+I visited a blog today that reminded me of a birthday party we threw for my grandfather on his 90th birthday and so I thought I would reminisce for a moment.

 My grandfather was the most incredible man I've ever known.
 By the time he died in January of 2001, he could barely walk due to his bad knees and his eyesight was failing, but he was still sharp enough to win a game of forty-two or checkers.